-Vesting usually occurs during a three to four-year period, with the period being structured with a one-year cliff and "linear" vesting thereafter.
+Vesting usually occurs during a three- to four-year period, with the period being structured with a one-year cliff and "linear" vesting thereafter.

-Compulsory acquisition provisions essentially depend on the mode of management departure: (i) if management are deemed a "bad leaver", unvested shares are acquired at nominal value; or (ii) if, alternatively, the management are considered "good leaver", shares are acquired at fair value.
+Compulsory acquisition provisions depend essentially on the mode of management departure: if management are deemed a "bad leaver", unvested shares are acquired at nominal value; or alternatively, if management are considered a "good leaver", shares are acquired at fair value.